Proper Prototyping Practices for Product Development

 Deadlines, resource constraints, and budget limitations will commonly be the reason why specific aspects of a product will be deemed acceptable and not revised.

-When changes need to be made after a product has transitioned to the manufacturing design phase, board level changes can become problematic.
-Changing the schematic or layout may require testing to be redone which can waterfall into having to rewrite test protocols and obtain re-approvals.
 This could easily add weeks to the development timeline.
 Having a component become obsolete early in the production phase can lead to a shortage of stock on the shelf, limiting profits for the company.
 In addition to development hurdles, changing the PCB design later than anticipated can cause designs to fall out of compliance.
+Use a pre-order checklist for prototypes before moving on to manufacturing to make sure you're ready for this step.

 You run the risk of obsolete parts in older designs, and those files may not utilize the latest technology in PCB manufacturing that could enable the design to be more space efficient.
 Additionally, other issues may arise such as net name inconsistencies and outdated footprints.